Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Building Bridges to Employment Supports individuals by reducing and eliminating barriers to employment by offering life skills training, employability skills classes, work assessments and supervised volunteer work placements.
 It is designed to help individuals build a solid foundation of life and employment skills in order to successfully transition to employment.
 Individuals are equipped with resources and learning tools to assist them in making informed choices in relation to employment opportunities, training and education.
 Ministry of Justice and Attorney General, Street Worker’s Advocacy Project

-Career Development for Youth This program offered through the Regina District Industry Education Council (RDIEC) Inc., provides labour market and career development information through experiential learning to students in Regina Public School Division, the Regina Catholic School Division, the Prairie Valley School Division and the File Hills Qu'Appelle Tribal Council.
-The RDIEC acts as information conduit between students and employers in the Regina area by providing business and industry a first-hand opportunity to relay relevant and accurate labour market and career information to youth; and, maintains an effective and sustainable partnership between industry and education.
+Career Development for Youth This program offered through the Regina District Industry Education Council (RDIEC) Inc., provides labour market and career development information through experiential learning to students in the Regina Public School Division, the Regina Catholic School Division, the Prairie Valley School Division and the File Hills Qu'Appelle Tribal Council.
+The RDIEC acts as an information conduit between students and employers in the Regina area by providing business and industry with opportunities to relay labour market and career information to youth; and, maintains an effective and sustainable partnership between industry and education.
 Ministry of Immigration and Career Training

-Career Development Services provided by the La Loche Friendship Centre The La Loche Friendship Centre Corp provides specialized career development services for at risk youth aged 18 to 30 years old, who are residents of La Loche and service area including Clearwater River Dene Nation, and who are not currently involved in employment, education or training, and who are facing difficulty transitioning into the labour market.
+Career Development Services provided by the La Loche Friendship Centre La Loche Friendship Centre Corp.
+(LLFC) provides specialized career development services to participants within the La Loche region and surrounding areas, including the Clearwater River Dene Nation, who are not currently involved in employment, education or training and are facing difficulty transitioning into the labour market.
 Ministry of Immigration and Career Training

-Connecting Youth to the Labour Market This program, offered through the Saskatoon Industry Education Council Inc. (SIEC), provides career development information and opportunities to youth, educators, and participants from community-based organizations (CBOs) where applicable, and career practitioners through programming and events which facilitate connections to the Saskatchewan Labour Market.
+Connecting Youth to the Labour Market This program, offered through the Saskatoon Industry Education Council Inc. (SIEC), provides career development information and opportunities to youth, educators, and participants from community-based organizations, and career practitioners through programming and events which facilitate connections to the Saskatchewan labour market.
 Serves students from the Saskatoon area, Saskatoon Public Schools, Greater Saskatoon Catholic Schools, Prairie Spirit School Division and the Saskatoon Tribal Council.
 Ministry of Immigration and Career Training

 Dual Credit Policy The purpose of the Dual Credit Policy is to provide alternative pathways to graduation by allowing high school students the opportunity to earn high school credits and post-secondary credits or other program recognition concurrently in the same course.
 High school students may participate in training or post-secondary courses earning both high school and postsecondary credits or other recognition for the same course or program.
 Ministry of Education, various organizations